seungwonlee003/cruise-booking-system-redesign/README.md

 3. Webhook Idempotency: Ensures idempotency in payment webhooks, handling network partition scenarios when contacting third-party APIs.

 ## Article
-If you are interested in the troubleshooting details:
+If you are interested in the troubleshooting details, please visit:
-Article:

 ## Endpoints